pkmoore/rr/README.md

 sudo apt install gcc-multilib g++-multilib  python python-pexpect libcapnp-dev capnproto autotools-dev autoconf gawk libpython-dev cmake zlib1g zlib1g-dev libdw-dev libbz2-1.0 libbz2-dev pkg-config

 ```
+__Note__: You may need to install the Python pexpect module using pip if it is not available using the above command

 # Overview From The rr Project